Clojure

 -M[aliases]

--M takes one or more concatenated aliases, which are always simple or qualified keywords, e.g. -M:test or -M:test:perf/benchmark.
+-M optionally takes one or more concatenated aliases, which are always simple or qualified keywords, e.g. -M:test or -M:test:perf/benchmark.

 -P